 The outer ear is composed of the part that you see and call your ear.
 This is called the “auricle” or “pinna.”
 The outer ear also includes the ear canal that leads into the middle ear.

-You might choose to have a cosmetic procedure to reduce ear prominence.
+Based on that, you might choose to have a cosmetic procedure to reduce ear prominence.
 Common knowledge was that this didn’t change hearing in the least.

 Does this make the auricle the most useless part of our anatomy?
 Is its only job just to funnel sound into the ear canal?
 Or is its purpose more subtle and incredibly important?